top of page

 RESEARCH IN THE CARSCH GROUP

-We will merge fundamental design principles from synthetic inorganic and organic chemistry, organometallic catalysis, chemical engineering, and materials science to manipulate the electronic structures of coordinatively unsaturated metal ions in both molecular complexes and extended porous materials to advance catalysis, separations, and material processability.
+We will merge fundamental design principles from synthetic inorganic and organic chemistry, organometallic catalysis, and chemical engineering to manipulate the electronic structures of coordinatively unsaturated metal ions in both molecular complexes and extended porous materials, toward advancing catalysis, separations, and material processability.
 In particular, we are interested in designing transition metals with unusual electron counts and coordination environments to explore their propensity for new bond activations and transformations.

 Please check out updates to our research page for details on our program!